RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 | `rpi_migrate` | Migrates a v7.6 values file to v7.7 format |
 | `rpi_migrate_templates` | Analyzes a v7.6 templates directory for customizations to carry forward |

+---

 ## Usage Examples

-Once connected, just ask questions in plain English.
+In Claude Code or the Web UI's AI Chat tab, just ask questions in plain English.
+In the Web UI's form tabs, use the structured inputs directly.
 Here are examples organized by what you're trying to do.

 <details>
 <summary><strong>Validate Configuration</strong></summary>